AASanusi/music-playlist/README.md

 - [Code Institue](https://codeinstitute.net/) Love Sandwiches walkthrough video was used to understand how to deploy project to Heroku.

 ### Media
-- All the songs on the music playlist was taken from my personal playlist.
+- All the songs on the Music Playlist was taken from my personal playlist.

 ### Acknowledgments